Simultaneous free-surface profilometry and subsurface velocimetry with fringe projection and PIV: Results and Illustrative Applications

 Without fluorescein dye, the mean correlation value is approximately 1\% higher for the unfiltered configuration.
 This is expected, as the bandpass filter is not perfectly transmissive, resulting in reduced particle image intensity.
 Once dye is added, however, the filtered case exhibits higher correlation values, with the gap between the two configurations widening as concentration increases.
 The decline in correlation observed for the filtered case is almost entirely due to the attenuation of the laser sheet by the dye.
 In contrast, the more rapid degradation in the unfiltered case, and the resulting performance gap, is driven by the background noise generated by fluorescence.

 We note that sufficiently high correlation values can still be obtained without a bandpass filter at lower dye concentrations or for shallow flow depths.
-Therefore, while an optical bandpass filter consistently improves PIV quality, it may not be strictly necessary to achieve measurements of acceptable accuracy, depending on the specific requirements of the experiment.
+Therefore, while an optical bandpass filter consistently improves PIV quality, it may not be strictly necessary to achieve measurements of acceptable accuracy.

+A similar divergence between unfiltered and filtered configurations is observed in the velocity uncertainty (dashed lines in Fig.~\ref{fig:filterCorrVal}).
+The uncertainty remains nearly constant across the full concentration range with a bandpass filter, but increases by 0.3\% without one.
+While the trend confirms the filter's effect, the increase in error is negligible in this setup, which we attribute to idealised experimental conditions, namely, a shallow optical path (6\,cm of water), large seed particles (\SI{40}{\micro \meter}) combined with high laser power, and uniform flow.
+Under conditions of greater depth, smaller particles, or higher dye concentration, the benefit of the bandpass filter would be considerably larger.